 Learn to Doodle and Create FREE Printable Owl Bookmarks

-This post, How to Doodle Owls in Four Easy Steps, may contain affiliate links.
+This post, How to Doodle FREE Printable Owl Bookmarks, may contain affiliate links.
 Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.

-Here’s what you need to Draw Owl Doodles:
+Here’s what you need to Doodle Owl Doodles:

 - MONOTWIN Permanent Marker from Tombow

 - Paper Trimmer – I love my Fiskars

 - FREE Printable How to Doodle Owls – download below ⇓

 - FREE Printable Owl Bookmarks – download below ⇓